-DBC/DCC-i Staff and Associate Information - This information is retained whilst a member of staff or associate is in the employment of DBC/DCC-i, and for at least 7 years following a staff member or associate ceasing to work for DBC/DC-i in line with HMRC and legal requirements.
-DBS information is kept for all staff in active employment for DBC/DCC-i as it is regularly required by our customers and commissioners before staff or associates can provide services.
-This is kept with consent and is destroyed immediate when the member or staff or associate ceases working for DBC/DCC-i.
+DCC-i Staff and Associate Information - This information is retained whilst a member of staff or associate is in the employment of DCC-i, and for at least 7 years following a staff member or associate ceasing to work for DCC-i in line with HMRC and legal requirements.
+DBS information is kept for all staff in active employment for DCC-i as it is regularly required by our customers and commissioners before staff or associates can provide services.
+This is kept with consent and is destroyed immediate when the member or staff or associate ceases working for DCC-i.

-Independent Social Work Services - DBC/DCC-i offer independent Social Work Services such as independent assessments and expert reports; information obtained regarding these pieces of work come under the categories of Legal Obligation and/or Public Task and therefore this information is retained indefinitely.
+Independent Social Work Services - DCC-i offer independent Social Work Services such as independent assessments and expert reports; information obtained regarding these pieces of work come under the categories of Legal Obligation and/or Public Task and therefore this information is retained indefinitely.
+Customers are advised that they must comply with their own GDPR Policy when providing the information to DCC-i.
+Information will be exchanged using secure methods as agreed with the customer.

-DBC/DCCi provides independent supervision services, much information is given by 'Consent' therefore is eligible for consideration of erasure, however the data is ultimately recorded under the 'Legitimate Interest' UK GDPR definition (detailed above) as we may need to refuse any request for refusal if it is essential for DBC/DCC-i to be able to evidence services provided or actions taken.
+DCCi provides independent supervision services, much information is given by 'Consent' therefore is eligible for consideration of erasure, however the data is ultimately recorded under the 'Legitimate Interest' UK GDPR definition (detailed above) as we may need to refuse any request for refusal if it is essential for DCC-i to be able to evidence services provided or actions taken.

-DBC/DCCi also provide Practice Education/ASYE Assessment and PE Mentoring and Assessment Services.
+DCCi also provide Practice Education/ASYE Assessment and PE Mentoring and Assessment Services.
 This is service is agreed by contract, however the information will be held under the 'Public Task' UK GDPR definition, as this information relates to the achievement of a professional qualification/completion of an assessed period of employment it may be required in verifying or querying of the relevant award and therefore will be kept indefinitely and is not eligible for deletion.
 The information will be archived securely once the award and moderation is confirmed.
 This is in line with the expectations of Social Work England and the BASW Code of Ethics.